har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 GPS DOP is displayed as a number on the lower right, just above the supply voltage, with a maximum value of 100.
 A good DOP value should be around 5 or less.
 This might take a couple of minutes after power up.
 If your GPS module has a battery backup to retain satellite ephemeris data for your location, you can get a good hot-start fix in a few seconds.
 * The glide ratio field displays `+` when climbing and is clamped to a maximum of 99.9 when gliding.
 There is a damping filter to reduce jitter in the computed value using an IIR recursive filter.
 The highest damping value is 99.
 Recommended value is ~90.
-* When connecting a smartphone/tablet navigation app (e.g. XCTrack) via bluetooth, the bluetooth device name is Esp32GpsVario.
-XCTrack applies heavy damping filters to incoming data such as climbrate or altitude, so you will see faster response on the XCTrack display if you increase the frequency of NMEA messages (upto a maximum of 10Hz).
+* When connecting a navigation app (e.g. XCTrack) via bluetooth, the gpsvario device name is `Esp32GpsVario`.
+You can  transmit periodic $LK8EX1 or $XCTRC NMEA messages, at up to 10Hz.
+XCTrack applies heavy damping filters to external data such as climbrate or altitude.
+You will see faster response on the XCTrack display if you increase the frequency of NMEA messages.
 * $LK8EX1 messages only contain barometric data ( pressure/altitude, climbrate) and power supply voltage.
 If you set bluetooth message type to LK8, ensure that `Use external gps` option is disabled and `Use external barometer` is enabled in the XCTrack preferences page.
 * $XCTRC messages include GPS coordinates, GPS altitude, UTC date and time, and battery charge percent.
-If you set bluetooth message type to XCT, and you want XCTrack to use GPS data from the gpsvario, ensure both `Use external gps` and `Use external barometer` are enabled in the XCTrack preferences page.
+If you set bluetooth message type to XCT, and you want XCTrack to use GPS data from the gpsvario, ensure both `Use external barometer` and `Use external gps` are enabled in the XCTrack preferences page.
 * To disable bluetooth transmission, set the bluetooth message frequency to 0Hz.

 # Credits